NickMoignard/homelab/README.md

 ### OS

+#### Talos Linux

 Each server has [**Talos Linux**](https://github.com/siderolabs/talos) installed.
-A lightweight Linux distribution designed for Kubernetes and other cloud-native workloads.
+A lightweight Linux distribution designed for cloud-native workloads, specifically Kubernetes.

-It is used as the base operating system for all nodes in the homelab.

 Talos is purpose built for running kubernetes on bare metal.
-It is designed to be managed via a declarative API (`talosctl`), contains all the required packages for running kubernetes.
-It is also very easy to install and configure, and has a great community behind it.
+Very easy to install, configure, and has a great community behind it.
+It is designed to be managed via a declarative API (`talosctl`) and contains all the required packages for running kubernetes.

+## Requirements

+- Bootable USB drive or other installation media for Talos Linux
+  - [Ventoy](https://www.ventoy.net/en/index.html) is a great tool for this.
+Can install multiple ISO images on a single USB drive and choose which one to boot from.
+  - Talos Linux ISO images can be built from source or downloaded from [Github releases](https://github.com/siderolabs/talos/releases).
+- A separate machine on the same network as the target nodes with the following installed:
+  - `talosctl`
+  - `kubectl`
+  - `kustomize`
+  - `argocd`
+  - `helm`

 ## Kubernetes Cluster